weijiekoh/perpetualpowersoftau/README.md

 cargo build --release
 ```

 Download the `challenge_nnnn` file from the coordinator.
+To speed up the download, we highly recommend that you use the `axel` tool or any utility that lets you download large files over multiple connections.

 The filename might be something like `challenge_0004`.
 Rename it to `challenge`:

 ```bash
 mv challenge_nnnn challenge